apache/predictionio/servers/api/README.md

 # In play framework console
 run
+# Or, if you need to specify port number.
+run -Dhttp.port=8000

 # Everytime when pio modules are updated (and published).
 # Need to update the dependency in Play console.